nxtwrld/aouros-www/AI_CHAT_DEVELOPMENT.md

 - ✅ If NO: Document is ignored and conversation continues
 - ✅ System message confirms user's choice
 - ✅ Multi-language support for all prompts and messages
+- ✅ Document content (diagnosis, medications, vitals) passed to AI for analysis

+#### Story 1.11: Profile Context Switching with User Control ✅ COMPLETED
+**As a** healthcare provider switching between patient profiles
+**I want** to control whether to reset or maintain my conversation context
+**So that** I can choose the most appropriate workflow for my needs

+**Acceptance Criteria:**
+- ✅ When switching profiles, system shows prompt: "You switched to [Name]'s profile.
+Do you want to reset the chat context?"
+- ✅ "Reset Context" button - Clears conversation and starts fresh
+- ✅ "Keep Current Context" button - Maintains conversation but acknowledges new profile
+- ✅ Each profile maintains separate conversation history
+- ✅ Visual indicator shows current active profile name in chat header
+- ✅ Smooth transition without losing unsaved conversations

+#### Story 1.12: Unified Context Prompt Interface ✅ COMPLETED
+**As a** developer maintaining the chat system
+**I want** a single reusable component for all context prompts
+**So that** the UI remains consistent and maintainable

+**Acceptance Criteria:**
+- ✅ Common ContextPrompt component handles both document and profile prompts
+- ✅ Centralized prompt logic in ChatManager with embedded callbacks
+- ✅ Consistent styling for all prompt types (document/profile)
+- ✅ Type-safe prompt definitions with TypeScript
+- ✅ Easy to extend for future prompt types

 ### Implementation Details